Majesty: The Fantasy Kingdom Sim

+The game is not a simulator.
+That part of the title is a reference to Majestys central joke: affectionate parodying of fantasy role-playing games (RPGs).
+Drawing on RPG cliches presented in great seriousness, the realm of Ardania is ripe for wandering heroes to have adventures, with landscapes dotted with ancient evil castles, city sewers infested with giant rats, and guardsmen helpless against anything bigger than a goblin.
+But where convention would demand that the player take on a heroic role, they are instead cast as the quest-assigning troubled ruler, who in RPGs is a minor non-player character stock character/plot hook and essentially support staff.

 MacPlay released a Mac OS port in December 2000.
 Infogrames released the expansion pack Majesty: The Northern Expansion for Windows in March 2001, and Majesty Gold Edition, a compilation for Windows bundling Majesty and The Northern Expansion, in January 2002.
 Linux Game Publishing released a Linux port of Majesty Gold Edition in April 2003.
 Majesty Gold Edition was re-released by Paradox Interactive under the name Majesty Gold HD Edition in March 2012, adding support for higher resolutions and including two downloadable quests that were incompatible with the original release of Majesty: The Northern Expansion.

 A sequel, Majesty 2: The Fantasy Kingdom Sim, was released in 2009.

 Gameplay

 The game has 19 single player scenarios but no overarching plotline.
 The Northern Expansion adds new unit abilities, buildings, monsters, and 12 new single player scenarios.
 Freestyle (sandbox) play and multiplayer are also available.

 Each scenario ("quest") has a unique map.
 Even if the player chooses the same quest twice, it will have a map that, while retaining the general terrain of the region, is significantly different.
 The map is initially shrouded in blackness, but all activity in explored areas can be viewed no matter how far away from a building or character it is, with no fog of war.

 In certain scenarios, the player also has the ability to interact with other kingdoms.
 This mainly includes the use of a kingdom's services by the heroes of a foreign faction, although in many cases, the player may choose to attack the foreign faction or will be automatically hostile toward them.
 In other, rarer instances, heroes may switch sides between kingdoms in the event that their guild has been destroyed and their native kingdom can no longer offer them hospitality.